cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Value: The two-byte identifier for the algorithm
 * KEM: The name of the algorithm
+* Nzz: The length in bytes of a shared secret produced by the algorithm
 * Nenc: The length in bytes of an encapsulated key produced by the algorithm
 * Npk: The length in bytes of an encoded public key for the algorithm
 * Reference: Where this algorithm is defined